codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/sso-setup-oauth2.md

 max-width="50%"
 %}

+**SSO login for new and existing users**
->Users who are added either manually or via synchronization (described in the next section) are by default **NOT set** to login via SSO.
-Remember to explicitly select the SSO method for each one.
-If you have multiple SSO configurations, you can use a different SSO method for each user.
+If you have multiple SSO providers configured, you can select a different provider for each user if so required.

+* New users
+  If you have an SSO provider selected as the default, that provider is automatically assigned to new users, added either manually or via team synchronization.

+* Existing users
+  SSO login is not configured by default for existing users.
+You must _explicitly select_ the SSO provider for existing users.
+  If SSO login is already configured for an existing user, and you add a new identity provider, to change the SSO login to the new provider, you must _select_ the new provider for the user.

 ### Define a default identity provider